Meteor-Community-Packages/meteor-autoform/README.md

 find that you want to modify the object in some way.
 For example, you might want to add the current user's ID to a document before it is inserted.
 You can use "before" hooks or a `formToDoc` hook to do this.

+### Getting Current Field Values

+You can get the current values of all fields on a form at any time by passing the form `id` to [AutoForm.getFormValues](https://github.com/aldeed/meteor-autoform/blob/master/api.md#autoformgetformvaluesformidclient).
+This method is *not* reactive.
+The form must be currently rendered for this to work.

+You can get the current value of a specific field on a specific form by passing the form `id` and field name to [AutoForm.getFieldValue](https://github.com/aldeed/meteor-autoform/blob/master/api.md#autoformgetformvaluesformidclient).
+This method *is* reactive so it can be used in place of the built-in `afFieldValueIs` helper to show pieces of a form based on custom criteria about the values of other fields on the form.

 ## Callbacks/Hooks